Skip to main content

 Sequential read up to 522 MB/s and write up to 565 MB/s over the dual 2.5GbE interfaces — adequate for most small business file serving.
 The AMD Ryzen V1500B processor dates to 2018, so CPU-intensive workloads like Plex transcoding, running heavy Docker containers, or virtual machines may be slower than on newer competitive hardware.

-Ugreen NASync hardware offers newer processors, dual 10GbE, and lower prices.
-Synology justifies its premium with DSM software maturity, hundreds of native and third-party packages, Active Backup for Business (including full M365 coverage), and 6+ years of reliable firmware updates — capabilities that newer platforms cannot yet match for regulated or complex business environments.
+UGREEN NASync's performance-focused models often offer newer Intel or AMD processors, built-in 10GbE, and aggressive hardware pricing.
+Synology justifies its premium with DSM software maturity, hundreds of native and third-party packages, Active Backup for Business and Active Backup for Microsoft 365 (license-free M365 backup), and a long firmware-update track record — capabilities that newer platforms cannot yet match for regulated or complex business environments.
+Only UGREEN's Core Ultra iDX6011 Pro carries a dedicated NPU; its mainstream DXP models rely on the CPU and integrated GPU for AI features, much like Synology.

 Topics